JesseMasselink/WV_Chatbot_0.1/README.md

 This will download and install all the necessary libraries to run the chatbot.

+## Step 5: Place the Data Folder in the Repository
+Before running the application, make sure that the **data** containing the dataset files is placed in the root directory of the repository.

+1. Locate the **data** folder in the repository
+2. Copy the entire dataset you want to use into this folder.
+Nested folders are allowed.
+3. Ensure the folder now contains all the nessasary files for the chatbot to analyse.

+This step will allow the chatbot to access the data when it needs to perform data analysis and generate responses based on the available information.

 ## Step 5: Run the Chatbot Application
 With everything set up, you can now run the chatbot application.
 Simply execute the following command while the virtual environment is active: